 We no longer test RAW+JPEG, but since JPEG files are smaller, you don’t see the same bottleneck as when you’re backing up with RAW to slot 2.

-What Size Memory Card Do You Need?
+What Size Memory Card For Sony A7III?

 For Stills

-I still recommend 64GB.
+I recommend 128GB.

-Also, if you decide to record video, the 64GB cards will allow you to record without breaking the video files up into 4GB chunks since 32GB cards can only be formatted with a 32-bit filesystem.
+Also, if you decide to record video, the 128GB cards will allow you to record without breaking the video files up into 4GB chunks since 32GB cards can only be formatted with a 32-bit filesystem.

 For Video